Houston, TX Laser Surgery - ICL Implants

 The Implantable Collamer Lens (ICL) rests inside the eye rather than outside like a regular lens.
 It doesn’t have to be cleaned or maintained in any way.
 The ICL is designed to permanently correct its wearer’s vision, but it is removable at no harm to the patient.
 This ability is not an option with laser surgery such as LASIK and PRK.
 If you have been told you are not a candidate for laser treatment, come see us for an ICL evaluation.

-- Treats moderate to high myopia
+- Treats moderate to high myopia: ICLs can be used to help patients with myopia or nearsightedness.

-Who Benefits From the ICL?
+Who is a candidate for the ICL?

 - Those who have thin corneas